getanewsletter/wp-get-a-newsletter/readme.md

    This creates/updates the template file containing all translatable strings from both PHP and JavaScript.

-2. **Create/Edit Translations using POEdit**
+2. **Edit Translations using POEdit**

    - Open POEdit
    - Go to File > Open
-   - Navigate to the `languages/getanewsletter.pot` file
+   - Navigate to the `languages/getanewsletter-sv_SE.po` file and open it
-   - Go to File > Save As
+   - Go to Translation > Update from POT file...
-   - Save following the naming convention: `getanewsletter-{locale}.po`
-     - Example: `getanewsletter-sv_SE.po` for Swedish
-     - Note: The locale code must match WordPress locale codes
+     - This will update the list of translated strings with the new ones
-   - Translate all strings
+   - Translate all new strings
    - Save the file (this automatically creates the .mo file)

 3. **Generate JSON files for JavaScript translations**